Izotropic Finalizes Engineering and Development Transition to the United States; Establishes Operations in Primary Target Market

-VANCOUVER, BC – TheNewswire - August 11, 2022 – Izotropic Corporation ("Izotropic" or the "Company") IZO IZOZF 1R3, a MedTech company commercializing IzoView, an advanced three-dimensional computed tomography (3D CT) breast imaging platform for the more accurate detection and diagnosis of breast cancer, is pleased to report the Company has successfully relocated IzoView and associated components and completed the transition of all major medical device engineering and product development operations to California.
+Vancouver, British Columbia--(Newsfile Corp. - August 11, 2022) - Izotropic Corporation IZO IZOZF 1R3 ("Izotropic" or the "Company"), a MedTech company commercializing IzoView, an advanced three-dimensional computed tomography (3D CT) breast imaging platform for the more accurate detection and diagnosis of breast cancer, is pleased to report the Company has successfully relocated IzoView and associated components and completed the transition of all major medical device engineering and product development operations to California.

 Further to the Company's prior announcement, the move to relocate commercial development of IzoView to Sacramento, CA was made to help accelerate testing and optimization of the device as the Company prepares for its upcoming clinical study and submission for market authorization in the U.S.